TANSA 2014: Perspectives on Human Nature

 The 2014 TANSA seminar series will explore the ongoing questions of what it means to be human.
 From theological perspectives such as human beings made in the image of God, the increasing colonisation of human and non-human life by technology, debates over human rights, and through to philosophical and scientific portraits of human existence, the seminar series will bring theological reflection into dialogue with these various understandings of human nature in order to aid us in understanding our place in the world.

-The next event is on on THURSDAY APRIL 24 at 7pm at Laidlaw College's Auckland campus.
+The next event is on THURSDAY SEPTEMBER 11 at 7pm at Laidlaw College's Auckland campus.

 Our new book!